North Shore (09) 486 8900

 Part 1 – assessment

 The first part of the study is an assessment to find out if invited participants are eligible for a lung screening CT scan.
-The assessment involves answering some questions with a nurse about your personal and family health history and smoking history.
-This can be done over the phone, by video call or in person.
+The assessment involves answering some questions about personal and family health history and smoking history.
+This can be done online or with a nurse over the phone, by video call or in person.

 If your assessment shows you are not at high risk of getting lung cancer, then you will not need a CT scan.
 Your participation in the study will end here.
 You might be offered an assessment again in the future, as your risk can change over time.